Taking Care of Elderly Parents

 As our parents age, we transition out of our relationship with them.

 This new role can be scary and unfamiliar.
-It can be a particularly tough change for both parents and grown children.
+It can be a particularly tough change for both parents and adult children.

 This post will cover what you can expect from caring for elderly parents at home.